Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Methodology: Fed-Listing

 \subsubsection{Partitioning of the Auxiliary Dataset}

 The auxiliary dataset $\mathcal{D}_a$ was first divided into $n$ subsets, each containing approximately equal proportions of samples across all classes.
 Each subset was further partitioned into multiple clients to simulate FL participants.
-To capture diverse local data distributions, we design four partitioning strategies (or scenarios): (i) Equal proportion: all classes are equally represented in each client, (ii) Random distribution: classes are assigned randomly across clients, (iii) Single-class: each client is assigned samples from only one class, (iv) Missing classes: some classes are absent from certain clients.
-These partitions were selected to cover the scenarios that are i.i.d. and non-i.i.d. in FL~\cite{zhao2018federated}.
+To capture diverse local data distributions, we design four partitioning strategies (or scenarios): (i) Equal proportion: all classes are equally represented in each client, (ii) Random distribution: classes are assigned randomly across clients, reflecting the non-i.i.d. case, (iii) Single-class: each client is assigned samples from only one class, and (iv) Missing classes: some classes are absent from certain clients.
+These partitions were selected to cover the scenarios that are i.i.d., non-i.i.d., and extremely heterogeneous in FL~\cite{zhao2018federated}.

-For each partition category, an independent FL process was conducted to ensure that local data heterogeneity was fully represented.
 Since auxiliary datasets are typically limited in size, resampling techniques across different partitioning categories were permitted.
-However, within any given FL scenario, the data assigned to each client remained independent to preserve the integrity of the local distributions.
-For each scenario, we empirically report the number of FL {process} and the number of clients with a given (non-i.i.d.) label distribution required for the attack to succeed, and the results are shown in Figure \ref{fig:four_partitions}.
-For example, in the \textit{Random distribution} setting, we illustrate (Figure~\ref{fig:p1-random}) that the attack performed better as we increased the number of FL processes.
-Similarly, for \textit{Single-class} and \textit{Missing-class} settings, we show that the FL process with clients having more proportion of each case yielded higher attack performance.
+For each scenario, we empirically report the number of FL instances and the number of clients with a given (non-i.i.d.) label distribution required for the attack to succeed, and the results are shown in the supplementary material.
+For example, in the \textit{Random distribution} setting, we observe that the attack performed better as we increased the number of FL instances.
+Similarly, for \textit{Single-class} and \textit{Missing-class} settings, we show that the FL instance with clients having a higher proportion of each case yielded higher attack performance.